pw4ever/awesome-wm-config/README.md

 ### **universal argument**

 Universal Argument (UniArg), inspired by the [namesake Emacs feature](https://www.gnu.org/software/emacs/manual/html_node/emacs/Arguments.html), supplies a positive numeric argument to the following command.
-Depending on the context, the number can be the number of repetitions or percentage of adjustment.
+Depending on the context, it may supply a number of repetitions (search for `uniarg:key_repeat` in `rc.lua`) or a numeric argument (search for `uniarg:key_numarg` in `rc.lua`) such as percentage of volume adjustment or pixels to resize the client window.
 For example, with the UniArg being 3, "open terminal" operation (<kbd>Modkey</kbd><kbd>Enter</kbd> by default) will open 3 terminals.

-Universal argument is activated by inputing a greater-than-1 number, and is deactivated by a less-than-2 number or a non-number.
+Universal argument is activated when inputing a great-than-1 integer, and is deactivated when inputing a less-than-2 integer or a non-number.
+When universal argument is deactivated, the default behavior kicks in, which follows some heuristics to do sensible things such as the "extend client by 1/7 of the margin" and "shrink client by 1/11 of client width and leave client width at least 50 pixels" behavior for client window side expansion/shrinking documented below.

 There are two modes of universal argument: Regular and persistent.
-Regular universal argument only applies to the next operation, while persistent universal argument applies to all following operations until changes or deactivated.
+Regular universal argument only applies to the next operation, while persistent universal argument applies to all following operations until changed or deactivated.

 | key combo | function | comment |
 | --- | --- | --- |